FREQUENTLY ASKED QUESTIONS (FAQ)

 So doing 12 sessions per month with a conventional personal trainer costs $600-2400 per month.

-In comparison, NMF programming costs only $100 per month.
+In comparison, the basic NMF programming package costs only $100 per month.
 In general, I program 12 resistance workouts per month (three per week) for you.

 Furthermore, in the medium- and long-term, you will likely get superior results from my programming than you would with most personal trainers.